deplicate/deplicate/README.md

     duplicate.purge('/path/to/dir', ondel=purge_callback)

-Scan for duplicates, handling errors with a custom action (printing), and apply a custom action (moving to path), instead purging:
+Scan for duplicates, handling errors with a custom action (printing), and apply a custom action (moving to path), instead of purging:

     import shutil
     import duplicate